Layton Brothers: Mystery Room

 Layton Brothers: Mystery Room is a puzzle adventure video game for iOS and Android, published by Level-5.
 It is a spin-off of the Professor Layton series, following rookie investigator Lucy Baker, who works with genius detective Alfendi Layton, son of Hershel Layton, in a special department of Scotland Yard's crime investigation unit known as the "Mystery Room".
 The game was released in Japan on September 21, 2012, and in English on June 27, 2013.
 An Android version was released on September 5, 2013.

+After being mentioned in 2017's Layton's Mystery Journey, Lucy Baker and Alfendi Layton cameo in the final episode of the 2018–2019 anime series Layton Mystery Tanteisha: Katori no Nazotoki File.

 Story

 The game is told from the perspective of newly minted detective constable Lucy Baker, who begins her new job at New Scotland Yard's "Mystery Room", a department of the Serious Crime Division that solves the cases no one else can.
 Working with Alfendi Layton, a brilliant but reportedly "unstable" investigator, Lucy discovers that he has a dissociative identity disorder over which he has no control.
 His alternate persona, which Lucy nicknames "Potty Prof", exhibits a largely uninhibited and sometimes vicious personality with a performative flair, professing an admiration of skilful criminals and the "beauty" of a clever murder, but holding a cold and unforgiving attitude towards the fates of perpetrators.